Sonny Bill Williams: Williams vs Welliver

 On 31 January 2015, Williams prematurely returned to the ring when he fought American Chauncy Welliver at Allphones Arena in Sydney.
 Coincidentally, in 2012, during his stint playing rugby for Panasonic in Japan, Williams was ringside when Welliver fought Kyotaro Fujimoto.
 Included on Williams's undercards were fellow footballers Paul Gallen, Liam Messam and Willis Meehan.
 The event marked the inaugural Footy Show Fight Night and was broadcast, in a rare occurrence, live on free-to-air television channel GEM.
 Williams won the bout by unanimous points decision, with the judges scoring 80–72, 80–72 and 79–73 in his favour and Welliver praising his performance and potential.

 Williams vs Falefehi

 On 26 June 2021, in his first professional bout in over six years, Williams defeated Waikato Falefehi in a unanimous points decision 57–56, at the Townsville Entertainment Centre in Queensland, Australia.
 Williams was almost stunned after being knocked down with an eight count in the second round of the fight.

 Williams vs Hall

-On 23 March 2022, Williams defeated former professional Australian rules footballer Barry Hall at Aware Super Theatre in Sydney via technical knockout (TKO) in the first round.
-As soon as the bell rang, Williams rushed towards Hall, landing a powerful left hook and continued to pummel him until he dropped Hall.
-However, the referee signalled a no knockdown which made the commentators think that the fight was over.
-Regardless, Williams dropped Hall two more times which made the referee wave off the fight.
+On 23 March 2022, Williams defeated former professional Australian rules footballer Barry Hall at the International Convention Centre in Sydney via TKO in the first round.

 Williams vs Hunt

-Williams lost to Mark Hunt in the fourth round, of an eight-round heavyweight bout on November 5, 2022, at Ken Rosewall Arena in Sydney, Australia.
+Williams suffered the first defeat of his professional career, losing via TKO to Mark Hunt in the fourth round of an eight-round heavyweight bout on 5 November 2022, at Ken Rosewall Arena in Sydney, Australia.

+Williams vs Gallen

+Williams lost to former NRL player Paul Gallen on 16 July 2025 via split decision, taking his professional record to 9–2.